Table of Contents

 Example 2

-Display the Python versions available from all manufacturers for the current user:
+Display the Python versions available from all vendors for the current user:

 import winreg_read as wrr